The things to do in Poznań – discover the city where centuries-old tradition meets a modern vibe

 The New Zoo (founded in 1974) is like a huge forest, located in a hilly forest area with six large ponds.
 There is a free trackless train which makes it easy to explore the Zoo with children and strollers (the train has 5 stops).
 You will also find there a paid ropes park and a playground.
 During weekends and holidays there are long lines to the ticket office.
 To skip the line, you can buy your tickets online and show them on your smartphone at the entrance – no need to have them printed, no need to wait in line.
 Children under 3 years old have free entrance.
 Click here to read the basic info in English (opening hours, ticket prices, parking lot prices), and here to buy tickets online.
 The New Zoo is open every day, including all bank holidays.

-Old Zoo / Stare Zoo
+Old Zoo / Stare Zoo (free entrance)

 - Zwierzyniecka 19 Street (about 2 km from the Old Town)